ayriainen/smplchat/README.md

 ```
 docker run -it --rm smplchat
 ```
+All the containers get their own IP that you can use for the /join command.

-The image gets built with code changes but if you want to remove it run:
+You can run the build command again for any code changes, but if you want to remove the image, run:
 ```
 docker rmi smplchat
 ```